g2384/Life-In-The-UK/Facts.md

   - Pakistan
   - Ceylon (now Sri Lanka)
 - Other colonies in Africa, the Caribbean and the Pacific achieved independence over the next 20 years.
-- The UK developed its own atomic bomb and joined the new North Atlantic Treaty Organization (**NATO**), an alliance of nations set up to resist the perceived threat of **invasion** by the Soviet Union and it allies.
+- The UK developed its own atomic bomb and joined the new North Atlantic Treaty Organization (**NATO**), an alliance of nations set up to resist the perceived threat of **invasion** by the Soviet Union and its allies.
 - Britain had a **Conservative** government from 1951 to 1964.
 The 1950s were a period of **economic recovery** after the war and increasing prosperity for working people.
 The Prime Minister of the day, **Harold Macmillan**, was famous for his **‘wind of change’** speech about **decolonisation** and **independence** for the countries of the Empire.

 ### Migration in Post-war Britain